Documentation Index

 No commands found, running exploratory

-When using the --save command, TestDriver appends any generated commands to the test file.
+When using the --write command, TestDriver appends any generated commands to the test file.

 So as your test run, TestDriver will append successful commands to the YAML file and save it.